EML Kalev (1936): Possible wreck

 Kalevs ultimate fate or the location of the wreck was unknown for a long time.
 It was generally assumed that she hit a mine and sunk off Keri in the Gulf of Finland between Tallinn and Helsinki, but she could have been anywhere between Kronstadt and Hanko; some sources suggested she was scuttled in the Tallinn Bay during the Soviet evacuation on 28 August 1941.

 In June 2010, an Estonian Maritime Museum research team concentrated their efforts on finding Kalev.
 It was assumed that Kalev hit a mine and sank in a minefield laid off Cape Juminda.
 On 30 June 2010 a wreck of what appeared to be a submarine was found five miles north of Cape Juminda, Northern Estonia by the Estonian Maritime Museum research vessel Mare.
 According to marine archeologist Vello Mäss, the specific shape of shafts for laying mines on the submarine-shaped object seen on the sonar screen gave rise to hopes indicating a probability of about 95% that the wreck found was the Kalev.
 However, further research had to be done to conclusively confirm the finding.

-Hopes were high that this sonar target suggested that Kalev had been found and that the presumption that she sank as a result of hitting a mine near Cape Juminda was correct.

 Later it was discovered that despite the wreck looking like a submarine, it turned out to be an old aerostat.
 Kalev is still missing.